F0lak/dm_open_ref/ref/skin/font-family.md

 Leave blank to use the default font.
-This can be used for CSS-style fallback fonts, e.g. \"Arial,Helvetica\".
+This can be used for CSS-style fallback fonts, e.g. "Arial,Helvetica".

 You can
 include fonts in your resource file, making them available to the